hughobrien/zfs-remote-mirror/README.md

 ZFS Remote Mirrors for Home Use
 ===============================
 **Update: Now with pre-built ZFS Raspberry Pi image!
-Jump to the Appendix for more information.**
+Jump to the Appendix for more information.
+In summary: Flash the image, change the keys, send your snapshots**

 **ECC Update: The requirement for ECC memory with ZFS is a little contentious, more information in the Appendix.**